MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/phones-displays-deploy.md

 # Deploy Teams phones, Teams displays, and Microsoft Teams Rooms on Android using Intune

-This article gives you an overview of how to deploy.
-Teams phones, Teams displays and Microsoft Teams Rooms on Android using Intune.
+This article gives you an overview of how to deploy Teams phones, Teams displays, and Microsoft Teams Rooms on Android using Intune.

 ## Conditional Access